learn-co-curriculum/html-link/README.md

 <a href="http://example.com">This is a text link</a>
 ```

-An anchor link `<a>` accepts an `href` (hypertext reference) attribute points to the location of the page or content we are linking to.
+An anchor link `<a>` accepts an `href` (hypertext reference) attribute, which points to the location of the page or content we are linking to.

 ```html
 <a href="http://example.com">